Our office proudly offers the PerioProtect® method for treating periodontal disease.

-PerioProtect is a minimally invasive, yet effective method to treat gum disease and bad breath by delivering the proper medications to the source of the infection, the bacteria underneath the gums.
+PerioProtect® is a minimally invasive, highly effective method to treat gum disease and bad breath by delivering proper medications to the source of the infection: the bacteria underneath the gums.
 It is a comprehensive approach that is customized for each individual patient.

-The goal of the treatment is to manage biofilms, communities of bacteria, growing between the spaces, or pockets, between the teeth and gums.
-The method is a combination of treatments involving anti-bacterial therapy used in conjunction with mechanical debridement treatments.
+The goal of the treatment is to manage communities of bacteria that grow between the spaces, or pockets, between the teeth and gums.
+This method is a combination of treatments, including anti-bacterial therapy used in conjunction with mechanical debridement treatments.

-Mechanical debridement (traditional cleaning procedures) are undertaken once the bacterial population is under control in order to minimize the risk of introducing bacteria into the bloodstream.
+Mechanical debridement, otherwise known as traditional cleaning procedures, are undertaken once the bacterial population is under control in order to minimize the risk of introducing bacteria into the bloodstream.
 This involves the removal of tartar and other debris from around and under the gums.
 Upon treatment you will achieve oral health, fresher breath, better general health and whiter teeth.
 This procedure may be covered by your dental and/or medical insurance.

-Its important to note that periodontal disease is not only the cause of:
+Its important to note that periodontal disease can cause:

 - Bleeding gums while brushing or flossing

 - Gums that are swollen or tender to the touch